apiswan/documentation/goreplay-ecs.md

         }
       ],
       "command": [
-        "--input-raw", ":80",
+        "--input-raw", ":8080",
-        "--output-http", "main-app:80"
+        "--input-raw-track-response",
+        "--output-file", "swan-%d-%H-%M-%S.log"
       ]
     }
   ]
 }
 ```

 Adjust the task definition details, container names, images, memory, CPU, and port mappings as needed.
-In this example, GoReplay captures traffic on port 80 and forwards it to the main application container.
+In this example, GoReplay captures traffic on port 8080 and logs it as .log files.
 ## 7. Step 5: Configure GoReplay

 Configure GoReplay by specifying its command arguments within the ECS task definition.
 Customize GoReplay's options according to your specific use case, such as specifying capture and replay settings.